The Leeds BookML guide

 \author{Vincenzo Mantova}

 • Ensure all style formatting commands (\Large, \bf, …) are enclosed between braces, and use alternatives such as \textbf{} when possible.
-If you see the wrong font in the HTML output, it is likely caused by -style font switches that haven’t gone well.
+If you see the wrong font in the html output, it is likely caused by -style font switches that haven’t gone well.

 {\bf some bold text} % DO